thecodeteam/vagrant/scaleio/README.md

 ##### Kubernetes

+Automatically build a Kubernetes cluster using `export SCALEIO_K8S_INSTALL=true` as an environment variable.

 ScaleIO has a native [Kubernetes](https://kubernetes.io/) integration.
 This means it doesn't rely on a tool like REX-Ray to function.
 Using standard Kubernetes Pods, Deployments/ReplicaSet, Dynamic Provision, etc is all built-in.
-On `MDM1` there is a folder called `k8s-examples` that can be used to create the secret, a standard pod, and deployment, storage class, and more.
+On `master` node there is a folder called `k8s-examples` that can be used to create the secret, a standard pod, and deployment, storage class, and more.

 REX-Ray is installed on all nodes for ease of volume management.
 If storage classes and dynamic provisioning is not used, Kubernetes expects the volumes to be available.
 REX-Ray is an easy tool to quickly create the volumes like `sudo rexray create pgdata-k8s-01 --size=16` that is needed by `deployment.yaml`.